 Mr Savarese graduated from Harvard University in 1977 and received his JD from Harvard Law School in 1981, where he was an editor of the Harvard Law Review.

-Mr. Brenner has been Chief Counsel of the SEC’s Enforcement Division since January 2011.
+Mr. Brenner was Chief Counsel of the SEC’s Enforcement Division from January 2011 through August 2021.
 He also is Adjunct Professor at the Columbus School of Law, Catholic University of America.

 Prior to joining the SEC, he was a partner at Wilmer Cutler Pickering Hale and Dorr LLP.
 At WilmerHale, he was Vice-Chair of the firm’s Securities Department, and his practice focused on securities enforcement, related civil and criminal litigation, and internal corporate investigations.

 Mr. Brenner served as a Court Law Clerk for the U.S. Court of Appeals for the District of Columbia Circuit.
 He graduated from Georgetown University Law Center, and received his undergraduate degree from Cornell University.